rxght/LuveHulgerUlle/README.md

 # Batako

+### Long Term
+* Add a character
+* Add support for map objects (should make chests possible)

-> ### Necessary optimizations
+### Necessary fixes
-> * All static tiles could be joined into one object drastically reducing rendering time.
-Animated tiles could be grouped toghether as long as they have the same animation_length and frame_interval.
+* Make a TileMapLoader singleton class that is responsible creating TileMap structs and loading all the required textures.
+This would ensure that tileset atlas' only get loaded once and it would also mean that you don't have to load any textures manually.
+* Animated tiles are not currently supported with the TileMap struct.

+### Possible Optimizations
-> * Split tile maps into chunks and only render chunks that are visible.
+* Split tile maps into chunks and only render chunks that are visible.
+(This may be slower in some cases.
+May only be useful for really large maps)

-> ### Necessary fixes
-> * Need to fix GenericDrawable::new() so that it doesn't need a shared_id argument.
-Here's an idea: <href>https://stackoverflow.com/questions/60714284/how-can-i-access-a-functions-calling-location-each-time-its-called</href>